 The Graduate Program Coordinator curates up-to-date administrative information pertinent to graduate students primarily on the Graduate Student Wiki.
+(Plese note: the wiki is being migrated to new server in August 2022.
+It should be online again by early September 2022).
 Students can access the Wiki using their cruz ID and blue password.
 Students are encouraged to contribute to the Wiki.
 The Wiki contains information on Graduate Student Resources, upcoming deadlines, teaching resources, career information and current job listings in anthropology, and other administrative information pertaining to academic milestones and funding.